View up to date information on how Illinois is handling the Coronavirus Disease 2019 (COVID-19) from the Illinois Department of Public Health

 Born: 1810-01-06 Frankfort, Kentucky

-In 1831, Hardin received his license to practice law, and he moved from Kentucky to Jacksonville, Illinois.
+John J. Hardin was an attorney, military officer, and state representative.
+He received his license to practice law in 1831, married Sarah E. Smith, and moved from Kentucky to Jacksonville, Illinois.
 The following year, he fought in the Black Hawk War as a major-general.
-He was elected to the state legislature as representative for Morgan County in 1836.
-In the legislature, he opposed Lincoln's internal improvements efforts and rivaled Lincoln for leadership of the Whig minority.
+He was elected to the Illinois General Assembly as representative for Morgan County in 1836.
+In the legislature, he opposed Abraham Lincoln's internal improvements efforts and rivaled Lincoln for leadership of the Whig minority.
+Starting in 1837, he co-edited the Jacksonville newspaper The Illinoian alongside Aylett H. Buckner.
 He formed a law partnership with David A. Smith that lasted until Hardin's death.
-In 1843, Hardin, a cousin to Mary Lincoln, defeated Edward D. Baker for a seat in Congress, but he declined to seek reelection in 1844.
-With the outbreak of the Mexican War, Hardin served as colonel of the First Regiment of Illinois Volunteers, and he died at the Battle of Buena Vista.
+In 1843, Hardin, a cousin to Mary Lincoln, defeated Edward D. Baker for a seat in the U.S. Congress, but declined to seek reelection in 1844.
+With the outbreak of the Mexican War, Hardin served as colonel of the First Regiment of Illinois Volunteers, and he died at the Battle of Buena Vista in Puerto de la Angostura, Coahuila, Mexico.